 Q-Switched Alexandrite Laser

 Over the last several decades, tattoos have become more and more popular with Americans.
 A 2012 Harris Interactive study even reported that one in five U.S. adults had a tattoo.
 Although many consider tattoos a form of self expression and love their body art, some individuals end up regretting their decision to get a tattoo.
-For patients who would like to remove their ink professionally and with minimal potential for skin damage, California Skin Institute providers offer tattoo removal with devices like the Q-Switched Alexandrite laser.
-Depending on the color of your tattoo, this laser can be very effective at removing the ink within the skin, without causing unwanted hypo-pigmentation.
-To schedule a consultation with one of our experienced laser tattoo removal specialists, please contact one of the California Skin Institute practices listed below, or schedule your appointment online!
+For patients who would like to remove their ink professionally and with reduced potential for skin damage, California Skin Institute providers offer tattoo removal with devices like the Q-Switched Alexandrite laser.* Depending on the color of your tattoo, this laser can target the ink within the skin with reduced chances of hypo-pigmentation.* To schedule a consultation with one of our experienced laser tattoo removal specialists, please contact one of the California Skin Institute practices listed below, or schedule your appointment online!

 How the Q-Switched Alexandrite Laser Works